chrismou/ember-cli-fullpage-js/README.md

 {{/full-page}}
 ```

-To use a horizontal slider within a section, each slide will be defined by default with an element containing the slide class:
+To use a horizontal slider within a section, use the following structure inside the `section` you want to add the slides:

 ```
 <div class="section">